 As I’ve mentioned several times, I was raised by a hippie with respect for the planet.
 I’ve always thought I was eco-friendly and that I did a good job taking care of the planet until I came back from Hawaii and really began to see the contrast between how people live and take care of the planet there versus here in LA.

 And even though I hike, when I can here, I started to realize I am so far removed from nature, something I now know I need in my life.
-When I want to hike here, it is an hour long drive, usually more, in traffic with nothing but concrete, buildings and more cars to look at.
-My commute is now bumper to bumper traffic.
-If I take a walk there are 50 other people on the walking trail and I have the amazing view of people sitting in traffic.
+When I want to hike here, it is an hour-long drive, usually more, in traffic with nothing but concrete, buildings and more cars to look at.
+My commute is now bumper-to-bumper traffic.
+If I take a walk there are 50 other people on the walking trail and I have an amazing view of people sitting in traffic.

 Part of my struggles the last year or so has been that life is just too loud.
-Southern California is too loud and I miss the quite.
-I need the quite.
+Southern California is too loud and I miss the quiet.
+I need the quiet.

-Although in a strange way I was a little sad to admit it, but I realized I no longer loved the city.
+Although in a strange way, I was a little sad to admit it, but I realized I no longer loved the city.
 I no longer wanted the city.
 I realized I want nature.
 I want space.
-And I want quite.
+And I want quiet.

 Now back to The Biggest Little Farm.

 I immediately looked up the trailer, found where it was streaming and told my husband that his next night off, this is what we were watching.

 Without giving away everything that happens in the documentary and spoiling the magic you watch unfold on screen, the documentary is basically about a couple living in LA, who sell everything to move to a huge piece of dead land and they attempt to build a fully sustainable farm.

 It’s beautiful to watch and both the husband and I loved it.